triton-inference-server/server/docs/architecture.rst

 Concurrent Model Execution
 --------------------------

-The TensorRT Inference Server architecture allows multiple models and/or multiple instances of the same model to execute in parallel on a single GPU.
+The Triton Inference Server architecture allows multiple models and/or multiple instances of the same model to execute in parallel on a single GPU.
 The following figure shows an example with two models;
 model0 and model1.
 Assuming the server is not currently processing any